kelloggm/wpi-paper/experiments/experimental-procedure.md

 experiments in the WPI paper.

 For a shorter version of experimental-procedure, go to experimental-procedure-short.md.
+The shorter version is more automated, but might be unreliable when working with complex projects, so if you choose to use it you might need to fall back to this document if it fails.

 The input to the procedure is a program that typechecks using one or more Checker Framework typecheckers.